 Running on a Treadmill is Different than Running Outdoors

 The main difference between running on a treadmill and running outside is that running outside SUCKS!
 For one thing, running outdoors always seems like you’re running hard and going nowhere fast.
 There’s no air conditioning and no convenient place to leave the water bottle.
 More importantly, running outside is tougher on your joints.
 Combat this by purchasing running shoes with significant padding.
 They might feel heavy in the beginning, but it’s worth the investment to avoid injuring your ankles or even your knees.
+Brands like Vessi shoes offer products with a waterproof knit which would be ideal for outdoor running.

 There is Light at the End of the Tunnel